Training Sufficient Power, Volume, and Control for a Successful Piano Performance

 -Remember, a powerful performance resonates not just through volume but through emotional impact.

-🧘♂️ Physical Conditioning and Stamina
+🧘♂️ Physical Conditioning and Stamina: For power, control, and practice endurance

 Physical preparedness is essential for sustaining energy and control during a recital: